jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 ### 4. **Create a release**

 !!!
-Warning "Do Not Make a Release for RCs"
+Warning "No Release for RCs"

-    **Skip this step for Release Candidates (RCs).** Only pull a release if it's a full release (i.e. NOT an RC).
+    **Skip this step for Release Candidates (RCs).** Only pull a release if it's a full release (i.e. LR/LTS, NOT an RC).
 RCs should instead be in their own branch until ready for full release.

 === "LR"